Alfresco/alfresco-js-api/README.md

 ```

 #  Get File or Folder Info
-> Get information for the File/Folder with the identifier nodeId.
+> getNodeInfo(fileOrFolderId); Get information for the File/Folder with the identifier nodeId.

 ```javascript